Research

 Immunotherapy is one of the most important steps forward in the treatment of advanced non-small cell lung cancer (NSCLC).
 The only predictive marker available for clinical practice is PD-L1 expression, showing important limitations.
 Given the heterogeneity in response and its duration, the cost of the drugs and the availability of alternative options for advanced NSCLC, search of potential predictive markers is urgently needed.
 Considering that immune editing is a complex and dynamic mechanism and immune response might change during treatment, evaluation of dynamic biomarkers to measure tumor burden may open new perspectives in the context of personalization and duration of treatment.

-On the other side, oncogene addicted NSCLC usually receive targeted agents achieving longer survival data and higher intracranial control with a optimal safety profile.
+On the other side, patients with oncogene addicted NSCLC usually receive targeted agents achieving longer survival data and higher intracranial control with a optimal safety profile.
 However, tumor heterogeneity often drives to resistance mechanisms, potentially druggable with new agents.
-Liquid biopsy offers a non invasive and prompt tool to detect such resistance mechanisms, even before clinically relevant disease progression.
+Liquid biopsy offers a non-invasive and prompt tool to detect such resistance mechanisms, even before clinically relevant disease progression.

-The main aim of this Project is to demonstrate that liquid biopsy can be used to monitor therapeutic efficacy of immune-modulating agents and detect druggable resistance mechanisms in oncogene addicted NSCLC patients
+In this context, the Clinical Oncology Section of DiSCOG has coordinated and conducted several translational research projects with the aim to demonstrate that liquid biopsy can be used to monitor therapeutic efficacy of immune-modulating agents and detect druggable resistance mechanisms in oncogene addicted NSCLC patients (such as the REM study).

 5 Publications